gmtsciencedev/scitq-examples/camisim/README.md

 Special thanks to Florian Plaza-Oñate for his help on CAMISIM setup.

+## New: adapted for new providers

+Recent versions of scitq support Microsoft Azure in addition to OVH, as well as Azure storage in addition to S3 storage.
+Microsoft Azure requires the specific `--provider azure` option when launching the script.
+All `s3://...` URI may be replaced by `azure://...` URI (the standard way of specifying an Azure path is `https://<storageaccount>.blob.core.windows.net/<container>`, which translates in the scitq form as `azure://<container>`, see [scitq documentation](https://scitq.readthedocs.io/en/latest/usage/#input-i) for details).

 ## resources

 CAMISIM resources are not very heavy and we have simplified things a lot (making lots of choices that fit our use of CAMISIM, see notably CONFIG_INI template within code and look into CAMISIM documentation for help).
 Roughly: we use only CAMISIM `metagenomesimulation.py` script which use external genomes that must be provided as a tar.gz archive (which composition is detailed just below), we generate 150bp long reads, 10 millions of pairs (but this figure of 10, called depth, can be changed with --depth parameter).